felixwatts/victron_ble/README.md

 ## Thanks

-The `BitReader` is copied from https://github.com/keshavdv/victron-ble
+The `BitReader` and some of the parsing and decrypting code is copied from https://github.com/keshavdv/victron-ble

 Some structs are copied from https://github.com/PeterGrace/vedirect_rs